Kigali City

 What is the best time for a Kigali City Tour?

-How to access Kigali City?
+How would you like to access Kigali City?